Chantabbai: Plot

 Panduranga "Pandu" Rao is an amateur detective employed at Universal Detective Agency in Visakhapatnam, which is run and managed by Ramachandra Murthy.
 He considers James Bond as his idol, and models himself after him in terms of appearance and gives himself the name "James Pond".
 Neither the police nor his colleagues take Pandu seriously, including his assistant Ganapathi and the local police inspector Saumitri.
 Pandu harbours feelings for Jwala, a self-employed telephone cleaner.
 She considers him as a good friend, but does not take his professional abilities seriously.

 Once, Jwala visits the house of a businessman to clean his telephone, but finds herself holding a hand gun instead of telephone receiver.
 She is accused of killing the businessman and theft of diamonds he possessed.
 Pandu takes up the case, but is interrupted by Murthy, who was appointed by the police to help them as a detective.
 Pandu refuses to give up and continues to investigate unofficially.
 Meanwhile, Jwala's friend Nischala, a surgeon, arranges her release on bail.

 As a part of his investigation, Pandu calls Jwala to his office for an interrogation, which goes horribly wrong.
 However, Pandu gets to know that Jwala spotted a chocolate brown-coloured Maruti car parked outside the businessman's house on the day of murder.
 He notices Murthy using a similar car and contacting jewellers outside Visakhapatnam.
 Pandu grows suspicious, and spies on Murthy with Saumitri's help.
 They eventually catch Murthy confessing his crime to a jeweller and arrest him.
 Pandu is subsequently appointed as the head of Universal Detective Agency.

-Upon Jwala's recommendation, Nischala approaches Pandu with a case: to find her missing half brother who was nicknamed Chantabbai (younger one).
-Chantabbai was born to Nischala's father Gangadharam and his love interest Sharmishta out of wedlock.
+Upon Jwala's recommendation, Nischala approaches Pandu with a case: to find her missing paternal half-brother who was nicknamed Chantabbai (younger one).
+Chantabbai was born to Nischala's father Gangadharam and his love interest Sarmishta.
 Gangadharam was later coerced to marry Nischala's mother, who managed to keep them apart until her demise.
 With Gangadharam's health deteriorating severely, Nischala wants to bring Chantabbai before him and make him happy.